robotal/schemeCompiler/README.md

      - method signature: (promise? p)
      - input types: p can be any value
      - behaviour: Returns true if p is a promise.
+ - **make-hash**
+     - method signature: (make-hash)
+     - input types: none
+     - behaviour: Returns a fresh mutable hash
+ - **hash-set!**
+     - method signature: (hash-set! h v v)
+     - input types: h must be a hash created with **make-hash** and v is any pair of key/values.
+     - behaviour: updates the hash table with a new entry for the given key value pair
+- **hash-ref**
+    - method signature: (hash-ref h v)
+    - input types: h must be a hash and v must be a value of a key in the hash
+    - behaviour: returns the value currently mapped in that hash, throws an exception if it does not exist.
 # 4. Run-time errors

 1. index out of bounds (vector)

+    When calling vector-ref on an index larger than the length, no checks are made to see if the index is out of bounds.
+This causes the header to attempt to access memory which is garbage.
+Adding a check in `prim_vector_45ref` will now throw index out of bounds error.

+    ```
+    tal@Tals-MacBook-Pro$ cat tests/public/vecBnds_0.scm
+    (define v (make-vector 3 'hola))
+    (vector-ref v 5)
+    tal@Tals-MacBook-Pro$ racket make.rkt -o vecBnds_0 tests/public/vecBnds_0.scm
+    tal@Tals-MacBook-Pro$ ./vecBnds_0
+    library run-time error: Index out of bounds, given index 5 for vector of length 3.
+    ```

+    ```
+    tal@Tals-MacBook-Pro$ cat tests/public/vecBnds_1.scm
+    (define v (vector 'hello 'world 5 'narwhals))
+    (vector-ref v 10)
+    tal@Tals-MacBook-Pro$ racket make.rkt -o vecBnds_1 tests/public/vecBnds_1.scm
+    tal@Tals-MacBook-Pro$ ./vecBnds_1
+    library run-time error: Index out of bounds, given index 10 for vector of length 4.
+    ```

 2. division by 0

     When attempting to divide by 0, the compiler would normally just hang and infinite loop.
 After adding a check in header.cpp to `prim__47` it will now throw a division by zero error.
 The two tests `div0_1.scm` and `div0_2.scm` will both check for this.

     ```